Red Switch Mechanical Keyboard: The Ultimate Guide

 What Exactly Are Red Switches?

-At the heart of every mechanical keyboard lies a switch.
-This is the mechanism beneath each keycap that registers your press.
+At the heart of every mechanical keyboard lies a switch, the mechanism beneath each keycap that registers your press.
 Unlike the mushy rubber domes in standard keyboards, mechanical switches offer distinct feedback.
 Red switches are a specific type of linear switch.

 So, what does “linear” mean?
 Imagine pressing a key and feeling a smooth, consistent motion from the top all the way to the bottom, with no bump or click in between.
 That’s the signature feel of a red switch.
 There’s no tactile “bump” to overcome and no audible “click” to announce the keystroke.
 This creates an effortless and fluid experience, requiring minimal force to actuate, or register, the keypress.